Zijiaa/Final_project.jl/README.md

 So far, the calibration part, which corresponds to Section 3 in the paper, has been all done.

-The modules should be run in the following order:
+The modules should be executed in the following order:

 Names67Occupations